MathisFederico/LearnRL/README.rst

    .. image:: docs\_static\images\logs-verbose-5.png

-The Playground also allows you to add Callbacks with ease, for example the WandbCallback to have a nice experiment tracking dashboard !
+The Playground also allows you to add Callbacks with ease, for example the WandbCallback to have a nice experiment tracking dashboard using `weights&biases <https://wandb.ai/site>`_!

 Installation